janclemenslab/pyGLMHMM/README.md

 1) Calhoun, A.J., Pillow, J.W. & Murthy, M. Unsupervised identification of the internal states that shape natural behavior.
 Nat Neurosci 22, 2040–2049 (2019).
 2) Escola, S., Fontanini, A., Katz, D. & Paninski, L. Hidden Markov models for the stimulus-response relationships of multistate neural systems.
 Neural Comput 23, 1071–1132 (2011).

-This is the overal structure of the variables of the GLMHMMEstimator class:
+This is the overall structure of the variables of the GLMHMMEstimator class:

     Inputs
     ----------